 4. Chanel Les Beiges Water-Fresh Tint

 I've genuinely lost count of the number of beauty editors who rave about this skin tint, but along with being the priciest product on the list, it's also the lightest in coverage.
 Composed of 75% water, this is a tint in its truest form.
 It melts into skin, delivering glow and creating a more uniform complexion, but there is basically no coverage at all with this one.
-However, if you're looking for a product that's quick to apply and will give your skin an instant boost of radiance, then it's well worth it.
+So, if you're looking for a product that's quick to apply and will give your skin an instant boost of radiance, then it's well worth it.

 5. Glossier Perfecting Skin Tint